-Among the alternatives, the greatest benefits to the industry and existing shrimp permit holders would result from Alternative 3, which would make the moratorium permanent (unless changed by subsequent Council action) by creating a limited access permit.
+Among the alternatives, the greatest benefits to the industry and existing shrimp permit holders would result from Alternative 3, which would make the moratorium permanent by making the permit limited access.
 Existing permits would remain renewable and transferable, thereby allowing for new entrants to replace shrimpers exiting the fishery.
 The Council could take action in the future to address the number of permits should it be determined that increased participation would be desirable.